- Other markets

 For an equity trade, for example, the daily interest adjustment you would incur is calculated as follows: number of shares x current share price x (annual interest rate/365).

 The ‘annual interest rate’ is dependent on the trade’s denomination.
-For a UK stock, it will be based on a UK interest rate, while for a US stock it will be based on a US lending rate, and so on.
+For an Australian stock, it will be based on an Australian interest rate, while for a US stock it will be based on a US lending rate, and so on.
 So for example, if we charged 2.5% above an underlying rate of 5%, the total would be 7.5%.

 Bear in mind that you can also go short, in which case you would actually receive financing of 5% minus 2.5%.
 At the time of writing, however, the base rate in the UK is 0.5%, which means that even on a short position you have to pay interest of 0.5% - 2.5% = -2%.

-We give you the option to choose a base currency for your account.
+We give you the option to choose a base currency for your account; for example you could choose to convert currency daily or convert at close.
 This means that profits or losses for any foreign currency trades will be converted back into the base currency before it appears on your account, including any charges such as interest or dividends.